alcuin2/bmat/README.md

 ## Notes on the solution

+- Run app with `docker-compose up --build`
 - File ingestion is done automatically. see `app/repertoire/apps.py`
 - Database migration is also done on every automatically on every startup.
+- To run `tests`.
+Keep the app running with `docker-compose up`, open a new terminal and run `docker-compose exec api python manage.py test`

 # BMAT Back Office Senior Web Developer Test: Backend Focus